 Surface Interval Resort is one of the most affordable resorts around the island.
 They offer great service, accommodating and welcoming community.
 The staffs are kind and helpful.
 Also, the locals are nice and the environment is safe and relaxing.
 Beach camping is allowed in the resort for only Php 300 per night.
 You can also bring your own food and pay Php 200 for unlimited

 How to get to Isla Verde from Metro Manila

-- From Buendia bus station, catch the bus going to Batangas Grand Terminal.
+- From Buendia bus station, catch a bus going to Batangas Grand Terminal.
 Fare Php 157

-- From Batangas Grand Terminal, take the jeep bound for Bagong palengke.
+- From Batangas Grand Terminal, take a jeep bound for Bagong Palengke.
 Fare is Php 12

 - For faster option, you can hire a tricycle from Batangas Grand Terminal to Tabangao Aplaya for Php 300.
 It can accommodate 3 to 4 passengers.